Engineered Flooring Maintenance, Care and Cleaning

 Wood surfaces, even those protected by a rugged coat of polyurethane or other finish, need to be cleaned on a regular basis.
 Dirt and sand on the surface will act like sand paper, dulling or removing the finish.
 Liquids spilled on the floor, and not attended to quickly, can lead to damaged wood and staining.

 This guide to engineered flooring gives you an overview of what it takes to keep engineered hardwood looking great for many years.
 You’ll get the most from your investment with consistent floor care and maintenance.
 To learn more about other aspects of engineered flooring, see our engineered floor buying guide, or price and installation guides.

 Tools, Equipment and Supplies

 You’ll first need something to get up the loose dust, dirt and debris.
-A soft broom and dustpan can be used.
+A soft broom and dustpan can be used, but for ease we like a microfiber mop like this one.
 You might prefer to vacuum the floor.
 If so, use a lightweight vacuum that does not have a rotating bristle bar or one with a “hard floor” mode that does not engage the bar.

 For tough spots, use the manufacturer-recommended cleaner and use it as instructed.
 In fact, most manufacturers make cleaning kits for use with their flooring.

 What you DON’T use is as important as what you do use.

 - Avoid ammonia or other harsh detergents as cleaners.

 - NEVER use a steam cleaner on engineered wood floors because moisture can be forced down into the wood and cause damage.